KongNan/PAGE/README.md

 ![image](https://user-images.githubusercontent.com/5051591/170823691-3b8c963a-c5e8-4ce3-be71-5d2f2c86fc97.png)
 # PAGE-Python-GUI-Generator
+## This repo is for demonstration purposes only

 PAGE is a drag-and-drop GUI generator for Python and Tkinter which generates Python modules that display a relatively simple GUI constructed from Tk and ttk widget sets using the Place Geometry Manager.